-Children are required to have pre-conventional morality if he has not been able to adapt to society's conventions regarding the things that are right or wrong.
+Children are required to have pre-conventional morality if they have not been able to adapt to society's conventions regarding the things that are right or wrong.
 The child instead focuses on consequences that are external and might be a result of specific actions.
 Children with Pre-conventional morality try to avoid being punished at all costs.

 The theory of Lawrence Kohlberg suggests that there are three levels of development of morale.
 Every class is further divided into two stages.
 The theory suggests that every person moves through all these stages in a fixed order.
 There is a link between moral understanding and cognitive development.
 The three levels of moral reasoning by Lawrence Kohlberg are Preconventional, Postconventional, and Conventional.
 He used the theory of Piaget to tell stories to people about ethical dilemmas.

-The first stage of moral development is known as Preconventional morality.
+The first stage of moral development is known as preconventional morality.
 It lasts until the age of 9 in a child.
-At this level, children generally do not have their code of ethics.
+At this level, children generally do not have a code of ethics.
 Instead, they make moral decisions that are developed by the consequences of breaking their rules.
 Adults who have a better understanding of morals mainly shape their moral choices.
 For example, if a specific action leads to rewards, it is a good action, and if a particular action leads to punishment, it is a wrong action.
-This is an example of preconventional reasoning.
+This is an example of conventional reasoning.

-Lawrence Kohlberg developed the theory of moral development in the year 1958.
+Lawrence Kohlberg developed the theory of moral development in 1958.
 It is a stage theory about moral development.
-It is based on the idea of Jean Piaget about children's righteous judgement.
+It is based on the idea of Jean Piaget about children's righteous judgment.
 The view of moral development consists of three stages of moral development and is cognitive by nature.
-It primarily focuses on thinking that occurs when an individual decides if the behaviour is correct or wrong.
+It primarily focuses on thinking that occurs when an individual decides if the behavior is correct or wrong.
 Therefore, theoretical emphasis is laid on the process by which an individual chooses to respond to a moral dilemma rather than what one decides or does.

-The first of the three levels of moral reasoning is Pre-conventional reasoning.
-At the Pre-conventional level of moral development, children judge between the right and wrong things by keeping external standards in their mind rather than the internal standards.
+The first of the three levels of moral reasoning is Preconventional reasoning.
+At the Preconventional level of moral development, children judge between the right and wrong things by keeping external standards in their minds rather than the internal standards.
 They emphasize maximizing their self-interests and avoiding any punishments.
 The reasoning has a cognitive-developmental approach.
 Two different groups of moral reasoning follow this level.

 An individual can move beyond the shared perspectives of his society at the Post-conventional level.
 Morality is generally related to the values and abstract principles that apply to every society and situation.
 The individual tries to attempt to take the perspectives of every individual of the society into consideration.